 The world was in shock when the flamboyant front man of Queen died of AIDS in 1991.
 Freddie scored an impressive amount of hits during and even after his short life.
 This remix e.g. topped multiple charts around the world, two years after his death.

 The Australian girl-next-door in the eighties, artistically struggling in the nineties, coming back better than ever before in the new millennium.
 The gay community loved her all along the way.
-But with this song and video the entire world was falling for her sound and looks.
+And even 35 years after her first hit she managed to get the old ánd new generation hitting the dancefloor.

 Clean Bandit & Zara Larsson – Symphony